iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 git add -A .; git commit -m "iter8 experiment"; git push origin head
 ```

-By default Argo CD is configured to run every 3 minutes, so if you don't want to wait, you can use Argo CD UI to force a manual refresh so the changes to the Env repo can be immediately synced to the cluster.
+By default Argo CD is configured to run every three minutes, so if you don't want to wait, you can use the Argo CD UI to force a manual refresh so the changes to the Env repo can be immediately synced to the cluster.

 ??? info "More about runCI.sh"
     `runCI.sh` (shown as below) creates resource files from templates using `sed`.